Shifting Gears – Feature Film

 Shifting Gears is a story about Tom WIlliamson, a hard working manager at Q-Mark (A Wal-Mart type super store).
 He started out at Q-Mark in the stock room after high school and is now poised to receive a promotion to Southeastern Regional Manager, or so he thinks.
 Instead, he gets a huge surprise.
 Faced with few options, Tom and his wife, Carol, decide to start a “family business” and leave the grind of the city.
 They pack up their pensive teenager, Jeremy, and free-spirited ten-year-old, Stephy, and move to Bainesville, NC.
 THe family take over a run down garage bequeathed to them by Tom’s estranged father, Clem.
 Clem was a brawler and small town dirt track racer.
 Clem won the garage from local rich boy and town namesake, Conrad Baines, in a race years before.
 Tom sinks his whole severance into the garage to get it up and running only to get hit with another surprise; the title to the property is not clear and the garage is set to be sold at public auction.
 Conrad Baines has his eyes set on the property in the name of “economic development” but really wants to knock the garage down and build a Q-Mark.
 In a last ditch effort, Tom joins forces with Clem’s former teammate, “Dirty Harry” Hawkins, and enters the Dirt Track Grand National in order to win the money needed to save the garage and his family from ruin.

 Having already worked on a few racing films, SuttleFilm found themselves on yet another.
-Although not big fans of the sport, SuttleFilm was ready to take on position of DP and crew.
+SuttleFilm provided the production Grip, Electric and Camera Equipment, crew placement, post production services including Color Grading and post sound along with SuttleFilm founder, James Suttles taking on the position of Director of Photography.
 Shifting Gears brought for an exciting set consisting of high speed cars, stunts, and lots of adrenaline.

 The primary camera was the Canon C-500 utilizing the Odyssey 7Q+ 4K recorder along with the Red Dragon, Red Scarlet, a number of Blackmagic 2.5K Cinema cameras and the Sony F65 4K camera.
 GoPro Hero 4’s were used as crash cams.
 This is the first feature film that SuttleFilm has used a full set of Canon Cine Prime lenses.